brycejohnston/sentinel2_aws/README.md

 # sentinel_s3

-Ruby library for crawling and extracting Sentinel-2 metadata from Amazon S3.
-Inspired by [Development Seed's sentinel-s3 python library](https://github.com/developmentseed/sentinel-s3).
+Ruby library for crawling and extracting Sentinel-2 tile metadata from Amazon S3.
+This was created to be the primary mechanism for inserting data into the [Sentinel-2 S3 Search API](https://github.com/beaorn/s2) project.

 ## Installation